dj-pearson/Roblox-Tycoon/PRD_Rebuilt.md

     - **Component:** Creating new UI elements.
     - **Consolidation:** Create templates and base objects for UI creation.
     - **Benefits:** Faster UI creation and maintainability.
+-   **Unified Interactive Object System:**
+    - **Component:** Standardize the interface and logic for any object in the game that a player or NPC can interact with (equipment, front desk, vending machines, mini-game stations, staff).
+    - **Consolidation:** Build on the attributes already introduced (IsInteractive, InteractionType, CurrentUsers) to create a unified system.
+    - **Benefits:** Reduces code duplication across different interactive items, makes it easier to add new interactive objects, improves maintainability.
+-   **Centralized Game Data Configuration:**
+    - **Component:** All configurable game data (equipment stats, prices, upgrade paths, staff costs/stats, event parameters).
+    - **Consolidation:** Leverage the ConfigurationGenerator and DataManager to load and manage all game data through a single, robust system.
+    - **Benefits:** Easier balancing and tuning, faster iteration on game parameters, reduced risk of inconsistencies, and cleaner code.

 ## 8. Other